Glassait/AndroidProject/.github/ISSUE_TEMPLATE/feature-request---single-task.md

 ---
-name: Update request
+name: Feature request - Single Task
-about: Suggest an update of code for this project
+about: Suggest an idea for this project
-title: "[UPDATE] "
+title: "[FEATURE] "
-labels: ''
+labels: enhancement, request
 assignees: Glassait

 ---